wala/wala.github.io/ariadne_monaco.md

-# Installing Ariadne in Atom
+# Installing Ariadne in Monaco

 ## Prerequisites